Welcome to the

 The UMBC Observatory was first opened just before the Summer of 1999.
 It was funded as part of the UMBC Physics Building construction.
 It was originally conceived by Professor-Emeritus Dr. Harvey Melfi–the then director of the Joint Center for Earthsystems Technology (JCET).
 After Dr. Melfi’s retirement, duty of care was passed to a core group of faculty at UMBC that continue to administer the UMBC Observatory Group and its projects.

-The primary goal of the UMBC Observatory was to complement the rich variety of atmospheric physics research done at UMBC.
-To do this, our telescope was designed to ‘heel’ completely over!
+Before and during its construction, the primary goal of the UMBC Observatory was to complement the rich variety of atmospheric physics research done at UMBC.
+To do this, the telescope was designed to ‘heel’ completely over!
 This means that it can look all the way to the horizon–a feat normally difficult to engineer and impractical for astronomical telescopes.
 The telescope would then serve as the receiver for laser light.
 In this way, the UMBC Telescope would serve as a LIDAR Telescope, receiving back-scattered light from powerful lasers.
 This light would originate from the UMBC Physics Building and travel through the atmosphere.
 During its travels, it would scatter off of particles (bounce off of particles) in the atmosphere.
 Some of this light would come back to the UMBC Physics Building.
 Some of this back-scattered light would be collected by our telescope and be of use to atmospheric scientists attempting to learn about the conditions of our atmosphere.